Hi, I’m Sophie, the dyer behind Pixie Yarn.

 Nan Dolly, taught me to knit.
 It was the week of the Silver Jubilee and we were staying with her by the sea in Birchington.
 There were many dropped stitches and it was a while before I picked knitting needles up again!

-Years later, moving on from school, I went to college.
-Art, every day, all day long, perfect.
-Birmingham Uni was next, studying textiles; printmaking, knitting, weaving, before choosing to focus on embroidery.
+Years later, I went to Uni to study textiles; printmaking, knitting, weaving, before choosing to focus on embroidery.

 I began knitting again when I was pregnant and made a couple of baby cardigans and Dangly Monkey.